yvdh/Acoustic-IR-Generator/README.md

 - start with 10 s silence (for noise estimation).
 - last 60 - 90 s.
 - contain a good representation of the instrument and your playing style (strumming, fingerpicking, ...).

+I am a physicist and biomedical engineer with some knownledge of signal processing, but by no means an expert!

+'My' algorithm is just a pulling together established and known methods, and I make no claim to originality or innovation other than some minor tweaks here and there.
+I have tried to acknowledge other authors were possible in the script comments.
+Most notably the idea of using Scilab is similar to that used by 'Cuki' in his IR generator (I used Matlab a lot, but that is a closed system).

 All constructive comments and suggestions welcome!